bhamrick/precision_system/open.md

 -   2NT Balanced, invitational to game.
 -   3♣️!
 Weak jump-shift: Less than constructive values and long clubs.
 -   3♦️!
 Preemptive, usually responder needs their own ♦️ suit.
+-   3NT To play unless opener has extreme shape.
+Typically will be a very flat hand with game forcing values.
+-   4NT Quant invite across opener’s range for balanced hands, and not a hand suitable for a natural suit response.
+This typically means no 4 card major and no 5 card minor, leaving the shapes 33(43) and (32)44.
+    -   5♣️/5♦️ Weak hand that has doubts about playing 4NT.
+    -   5♥️/5♠️ Good hand (accepting the slam invite) with an unbalanced shape with the corresponding minor.
+    -   6♣️/6♦️ More emphatic rejection of 6NT compared to 5♥️/♠️, but
+        still theoretically possible to be overruled.
+-   5NT (Forcing) Quant invite to grand, not suitable for a suit response.
+Similar continuations as for 4NT but a level higher.
 -   If responder is a passed hand, all responses are nonforcing.
 -   After a 1♦️-1M-1NT sequence showing 11-13 balanced, [2 way
     checkback](https://www.youtube.com/watch?v=5_RD8ycgRT8) is on